Abhivera/Abhivera/README.md

 - 🌱 I’m currently exploring *AI* and *LLM*

-- 💬 Ask me about *JavaScript,MERN Stack*
+- 💬 Ask me about *Software Development*

 - 📫 How to reach me *abhijitakadeveloper@gmail.com*